HyperTag/documentation/src/content/enterprise-destinations/google-analytics.md

 https://www.google-analytics.com/collect?v=1&tid=UA-1234567-1&cid=123e4567-e89b-12d3-a456-426655440000&t=pageview&dl=http://mywebsite.com/searchRedirect=trees
 ```

-where `searchRedirect` is the set site search query parameter and `trees` is the search query that we got from Analytics.js's Products Searched `query` property.
+where `searchRedirect` is the site search query parameter and `trees` is the search query that we got from Analytics.js Products Searched `query` property.

 ### Product List Viewed